cwrsimon/joditfx/README.md

 # Planned features
 - deployment to Maven Central Repository
 - more configuration options that cover more of the many options offered by *summernote*
-- support for inserting images (probably comes with OpenJFX 12)